 The Mustangs hit their first three shot attempts and held Hanover scoreless for the first three minutes of the game.
 South Western held Hanover without a field goal for the entire first quarter, taking a 17-2 lead into the second quarter.
-It was not until 16 seconds into the second quarter that Hanover hit
+It was not until 16 seconds into the second quarter that Hanover hit its first field goal.

 "I think that was the key to winning the game," Mustang guard Jenna Hoffnagle said.
 "We needed to get out right away and we did."